febos/urs_aminors/README.md

 #### Fig8.svg - Figure 8.
 Different A-patch architectures of size (2,2)

 #### Fig9.svg - Figure 9.
-Cross-validation results for the entire dataset of A-stems
+Cross-validation results on the entire dataset of A-stems and on the subgroup of threetypes: IC-LC, HP-LC, and IP-LC

 #### Fig10.svg - Figure 10.
-Cross-validation results for the A-stem dataset of types IC-LC, HP-LC, & IP-LC

-#### Fig11.svg - Figure 11.
 AUA A-patch from LSU rRNA, PDB ID: 5TBW

 ### MLdataset.csv - description of columns: